cukapd/ajt/_posts/2021-01-19-english-to-hindi-realtime-keypad-and-freehand-writing-indic-keyboard.md

 {: .box-warning}
 • Pros:

 • Write any word in English and convert it to your favorite local language in realtime

+• Features Direct write mode in which you can type directly in local language

+• Also features Freehand writing mode, in which you can draw text on screen

 • Support for: English,Assamese,Bengali,Gujarati,Hindi,Kannada,Malayalam,Marathi,Odia,Punjabi,Tamil,Telugu